-- Navigation links: These links are used to view student responses on other pages, if the response list shows more than 25 students.
+- Navigation links: These links are used to view student responses on other screens, if the response list shows more than 25 students.

-- [Mark Complete] button: This button completes the hand scoring for selected responses; responses will no longer be accessible.
+- [Mark Complete] button: This button completes the hand scoring for selected responses; responses will no longer be available.

 Filter the Response List Table